TheOnlyRou/TheOnlyRou/README.md

   - Non-relational Databases
   - Computer Vision
   - Bioinformatics
-- 💬 I'm open to collab requests and questions at most times, so feel free to message me at any time :)
+- 💬 I'm open to collab requests and questions at most times, so feel free to [send me an e-mail](mrekaby@sahlasmartsolutions.com) :)

 &emsp;